GMC-Modding-Team/Community-Mod-Compilation-redux/data/Goats_mods/Primitive_Survival/Primitive-readme.md

 *How to collect leaves:*
 Build menu - build_pile_of_leaves  requires- withered 50
-deconstruct pile of leaves to get leaves ATM, until I implement leaves falling off trees.
+deconstruct pile of leaves to get leaves ATM.